One Class at a Time

-The Montana Television Network (MTN) and First Interstate Bank have teamed up to show our commitment to education by offering a weekly grant program called "One Class At A Time."
-If you know of a class or school program that could use some extra help, please log in, fill out the application and help us help Montana kids "One Class At A Time."
+Montana’s News Station and First Interstate Bank have formed a partnership to show our commitment to education by offering a weekly grant program called “One Class at a Time.”
+If you know of a class or school program that could use some extra help, please log in, fill out the application and help us help Montana kids “One Class at a Time.”

-Each week during the school year, a representative from First Interstate Bank and an MTN reporter will visit the selected classroom to receive that week's grant.
+Each week during the school year, a representative from First Interstate Bank and a KXLH reporter will visit the selected classroom to receive that week’s grant.
 The teacher and class are presented a check for $250 to assist the class in attaining their goals.
-The winning class is then featured during the Monday evening newscasts.
-The KRTV/KXLH program serves the schools in Great Falls, Helena, the Hi-Line, and north-central Montana viewing areas.
+The winning class is then featured during the Monday 5:30 p.m. and 10 p.m. newscasts.

-Teachers, parents, students or anyone who is aware of a special project that would enhance the educational objectives in a classroom can apply from August 1st through April 1st.
-If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Connie Walter at firstname.lastname@example.org or 406-791-5400.
+Teachers, parents, students or anyone who is aware of a special project that would enhance the educational objectives in a classroom can apply from Aug.
+1 through April 1.
+This program is currently available to schools located in the KXLH Helena viewing area.
+If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Chad McMillan at email@example.com or 406-457-2741.

 How can I apply for the grant?

 Applicants can apply by clicking this link to the First Interstate Bank website.
 You may submit either the application online or print and mail the form and any attachments to: